 This determines when the user is queried about viewing the number of possible completions generated by the possible-completions command.
 It may be set to any integer value greater than or equal to zero.
-If the number of possible completions is greater than or equal to the value of this variable, readline will ask whether or not the user wishes to view them; otherwise they are simply listed on the terminal.
+If the number of possible completions is greater than or equal to the value of this variable, the user is asked whether or not he wishes to view them; otherwise they are simply listed on the terminal.